 Breast cancer genes

-It is possible to be born with a gene fault that increases the risk of breast cancer.
-If youi have a gene fault it doesn't mean you will necessarily get cancer.
-But it means that you are more likely to develop it than the average person.
+It is possible to be born with a gene fault (mutation) that increases the risk of breast cancer.
+If you have a gene fault it doesn't mean you will necessarily get cancer.
+But it means that you are more likely to develop breast cancer than the average person.

 How much breast cancer genes increase your risk

 The first breast cancer gene faults to be found were BRCA1 and BRCA2.
-Women with these genes have a 45 to 90% chance of getting breast cancer in their lifetime.
+Between 45 and 90 out of every 100 women carrying BRCA genes will get breast cancer at some point in their lives (between 45% and 90% lifetime risk of breast cancer).
 Genetic tests are available to women with a high risk of having changes in BRCA1, BRCA2, or two other genes called TP53 and PTEN.

 You can view and print the quick guides for all the pages in the About breast cancer section.